-Dental Protection is unlikely to provide assistance with any damages awarded in a claim in defamation against the member.
+MPS are unlikely to provide assistance with any damages awarded in a claim in defamation against the member.
 This does not affect a member's right to request assistance in relation to non-claims issues arising from such activity (for example a complaint to the professional regulator).